Foundation News

 He takes home US$ 60,000 to invest in EduRise to continue to lay the groundwork for a future generation of workers and business leaders who can help rebuild their communities.
 He was also the recipient of the US$ 1000 Audience Choice Award.

-The panel of international judges commended two other finalists: Dr Kenechukwu Ikebuaku, from Nigeria and Ms Fama Jallow from The Gambia.
+The panel named two other winners in tie for second place: Dr Kenechukwu Ikebuaku, from Nigeria and Ms Fama Jallow from The Gambia.
 Each receives US$ 19,000 to grow and expand their respective ventures: Mozisha and Hisia.

 Mozisha, founded by Ikebuaku, is an education programme that bridges the gap between schooling and employment.
 It partners with companies and organisations to provide young Africans with training and mentorship, equipping them with real-world experience and skills.